APPENDICES

 Marie Guérin, a 23-year-old "farmer" from France, reached New Orleans aboard the ship Narragansett out of Le Havre in November 1845.

 Marie Anne Guérin married Félix Birg in a civil ceremony in St. Mary Parish in December 1845.
-The parish clerk who recorded the marriage did not bother to give the couple's parents' names.
+The parish clerk who recorded the marriage did not give the couple's parents' names.

 Pierre Guérin, a 26-year-old butcher from France, reached New Orleans aboard the ship Radius out of Bordeaux, France, in December 1848.